jstolarek/skye-dsh/doc/understanding_dsh.md

 =================

 Below are notes on my attempts to understand how DSH works.
-My analysis is based on a case study of an example query from "Language-integrated Provenance" paper and reading DSH source code.
+My analysis is based on reading DSH source code and a case study of an example query from "Language-integrated Provenance" paper.

 DSH internals